 |Third six months of training||60% of your applicable MHA|

 |Fourth six months of training||40% of your applicable MHA|

 |Remaining pursuit of training||20% of your applicable MHA|

 Post-9/11 GI Bill Payments for Vocational Flight Schools

-The cap applies to all classes and/or enrollments that begin during that academic year, regardless of the academic year in which the classes or enrollments are completed.
+The cap applies to all classes and/or enrollments that begin during that academic year, regardless of when they are completed.

 Post-9/11 GI Bill Payments for National Testing Programs/Licensing & Certification Tests

 You can be reimbursed up to $2,000 per test.
-Your entitlement will be charged one month for every $1,832.96 paid to you rounded to the "nearest non-zero whole month"; this means even low-cost tests are charged one month of entitlement per test.
+Your entitlement will be charged one month for every $1,972.66 paid to you.

 Post-9/11 GI Bill Payments for Correspondence Schools

 If you are enrolled in correspondence training, the Post-9/11 GI Bill will pay the actual net costs not to exceed $11,497.78 per academic year.